-Kanshoku Ramen – Truffle Ramen & Truffle Edamame At Orchard Central
+Kanshoku Ramen Bar – Truffle Ramen & Truffle Edamame At Orchard Gateway

 Truffle ramen.
 This is something new.
 Truffle edamame.
 Okay, I see where you are getting at.
 (Read: 15 Must Try Truffle Dishes In Singapore)